backengineering/bintests/README.md

 # Binary Rewriting Test Suite

 This repository comprises a set of PE executable files encompassing a diverse array of code.
 Its primary goal is to facilitate testing the accuracy of bin2bin transformations.
-We are focused on assessing the effectiveness of our binary rewriting capabilities, particularly when applied to substantially large binaries exceeding 200MB which may have various "odd" behaviors.
+We are focused on assessing the effectiveness of our binary rewriting capabilities, particularly when applied to substantially large binaries exceeding 200MB which may have various "odd" behaviors. ***For now this repo will only contain x86 executables.***

 ### Usage